-Food safety and hygiene obligations differ depending on what type of project you are implementing and who is responsible for preparing and serving the food (ex.: school, daycare service, food service, you will need a permit.
+Food safety and hygiene obligations differ depending on what type of project you are implementing and who is responsible for preparing and serving the food (ex.: school, daycare service, food service, non-profit organization (NPO), etc.).

+If your objective is to sell prepared food, you will need a permit.
 Again, depending on the type of establishment and its operations, different types of permits are required by the MAPAQ.
 In addition, a staff member must take mandatory training in food safety and hygiene.
-This person will be rules and informing the school team and volunteers of how to handle the food.
-This who receives, stores, prepares and distributes food; putting in place a procedure for the maintenance of kitchen facilities and equipment; and ensuring that surplus food is properly preserved and safely used.
+This person will be in charge of enforcing safety and hygiene rules and informing the school team and volunteers of how to handle the food.
+This includes defining the role of each person who receives, stores, prepares and distributes food; putting in place a procedure for the maintenance of kitchen facilities and equipment; and ensuring that surplus food is properly preserved and safely used.